-As part of the guide (remember to download your free copy ) we discuss ten elements that makeup engagement and even built a useful model to help with implementation.
-Today we're going to shine a light on three of the less obvious of those elements.
+As part of the guide, we discuss ten elements that makeup engagement and even built a behavioural model of employee engagement to help you with implementation.
+Today we're shining a light on four of the often overlooked elements.
+Those are:

 The importance of employee engagement